Ronald G. Shaiko

 Throughout the decade of the 1990s, Professor Shaiko taught at American University, where he founded and served as the founding academic director of the Lobbying Institute.
 During his 10 years at American, Professor Shaiko served as an American Political Science Association Congressional Fellow in the U.S. House of Representatives in 1993-1994 and as a Democracy Fellow at the United States Agency for International Development in 1998-1999.

-During his twenty-nine years of teaching, he has received more than $1.3 million in grants, awards, and fellowships.
+During his three decades of teaching, he has received more than $1.3 million in grants, awards, and fellowships.

 He holds a B.A. in political science and history from Ursinus College and an M.A. and Ph.D. in political science from the Maxwell School of Citizenship and Public Affairs at Syracuse University.